Matveibos/rails_answers_and_guides/docker_tutorial.md

 1. How to install docker for MAC?

         https://docs.docker.com/docker-for-mac/
+1.1.
+How to check eaither instalation is succesfull?

+        docker -v
+        docker run hello-world
 2. How to see logs after docker-compose up command?

         docker-compose logs -f